oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 8. If you're interested in seeing the SQL code associated with creating the table, click on the ![Arrow icon next to SQL](images/arrow-icon.png) icon next to **SQL**.
 Feel free to copy the SQL code and save it to a local notepad if you're interested in reviewing it later or in replicating this table in another APEX Workspace.
 Then click **Create Table**.

-	*To use the SQL Code to replicate this table in another workspace, you can simply copy & paste the code into **SQL Workshop > SQL Commands** and run the code to create the same table that we've created here.*
+	*To use the SQL Code to replicate this table in another workspace, you can simply copy & paste the code into **SQL Workshop &gt; SQL Commands** and run the code to create the same table that we've created here.*

 	![Create table](images/create-table.png)